 - The soundtrack is decent, especially the song "Nobody's Fool" by Kenny Loggins, which hit #8 on the Billboard Hot 100 chart in 1988.

 Caddyshack II was heavily panned by critics and audiences alike.
+It is widely regarded as one of the worst comedy sequels of all time.
 The film currently holds a 4% "rotten" rating on Rotten Tomatoes with a critic consensus that reads "Handicapped by a family friendly PG rating, even the talents of Caddyshack II's all-star comic cast can't save it from its lazy, laughless script and uninspired direction."
 Michael Wilmington of The Los Angeles Times described it as "a huge, multimillion-dollar version of "Make Me Laugh" - with no prizes" and also said that it "makes "Caddyshack 1" look like "Godfather II."
 The film also holds a 3.8 out of 10 on IMDb.